Master Brewer/Owner: Rick Allen

 Head Brewer: Lisa Allen

 Lisa joined the brewery in December of 2009.
 After living the life of a wine vagrant for a few years after University, Lisa decided to start working for the family business.
-She enjoys Champagne, running long distances, BBC Television, and, of course, beer.
+She enjoys Champagne, running, BBC Television, and, of course, beer.

 How the Brewery came to be